facebookarchive/libphenom/README.markdown

 ```

 (this will link against `libphenom` and `libcares`).

+A more detailed example can be found at https://github.com/facebook/libphenom/blob/master/examples/echo.c

 Want more inspiration?
 Take a look at the code in the test suite.